Official guidance on COVID-19 workplace safety

 Here's some advice for disposing of your business waste.

 - Check that the company you hire to remove your trade waste is operating as normal with the same number of collections.

 - Make sure your waste company supplies you with enough waste bins.

 - Store your waste securely while waiting collection.

-- PPE used by your employees, such as face masks or gloves, should be bagged and then placed in your business' general waste bin.
+- PPE used by your employees, such as face masks, face coverings or gloves, should be bagged and then placed in your business' general waste bin.